 Visit transport company websites:

-Students who ride a bike to school, can safely store it in the locked Bike Shed (next to the Gym) during the day.
+Students who ride a bike to school, can safely store it in the Bike Shed (next to the Library) during the day.
 Students are not permitted near the bikes during the school day.
-It is the student’s responsibility to lock their bike in the Bike Shed.
-The Bike Shed key is located in Student Reception.
+It is the student’s responsibility to store their bike in the Bike Shed.
 The school accepts no responsibility for lost or damaged bicycles.

 Parking is available at the discretion of the school for those students driving cars.
 The school accepts no responsibility for damaged vehicles.